 -

 Images from the event: Covering Climate Change in collaboration with The New Republic.
 Images show panelists in conversations and attendees looking on.
-Also includes TNR Welcome Remarks.
-Part of 2019 Climate Week.
+This event was part of 2019 Climate Week.

 -

-Opening remarks by Mike Harrington, Assistant Director of the Tishman Environment and Design Center to centennial celebrations.
+Opening remarks by Mike Harrington, Assistant Director of the Tishman Environment and Design Center, for the centennial celebrations.

 Mike Harrington